Review: BLOODY BALLET (2017)

 Shot under the title Fantasma, Bloody Ballet is director Brett Mullen’s second feature after 2014’s Bombshell Bloodbath.
-Here instead of zombies, he turns his attention to the world of dance and mysterious, masked killers.
+Here, instead of zombies, he turns his attention to the world of dance and mysterious, masked killers.

 The film’s publicity materials make comparisons to Suspiria but the film has much more in common with Giallo than witchcraft.
-The first killing even has a nice reference to Deep Red just to make its influences absolutely clear.
-But even if it didn’t, the neon colored lighting and Goblinesque score along with the frequent nudity and gore would.
+The first killing even has a nice reference to Deep Red, just to make its influences absolutely clear.
+But even if it didn’t, the neon coloured lighting and Goblinesque score along with the frequent nudity and gore would.
 Bloody Ballet certainly manages to get the look of the originals right.

-Plot wise it’s another matter.
+Plot wise, it’s another matter.
 The film starts strong but starts to go off the rails around the halfway mark.
-It doesn’t get boring but it does
+It doesn’t get boring, but it does

-Running a quick 80 minutes Bloody Ballet never drags but it should have been a lot better.
+Running a quick 80 minutes, Bloody Ballet never drags, but it should have been a lot better.
 The material was there, the script just never makes proper use of it.
-The film looks and sounds great, but overall it’s just middle of the road with the occasional excellent set piece.
+The film looks and sounds great, but overall it’s just middle of the road, with the occasional excellent set piece.
 Giallo fanatics might find it more enjoyable than the average viewer.